 The Novelist Episodes

-This drama has a total of 6 episodes.
+The Novelist has a total of 6 episodes.
 Each episode is around 22 minutes long.
-This is a short BL drama, and you can finish the entire series in approximately 2 hours.
+It's a short BL drama, and you can finish the entire series in approximately 2 hours.
+The Novelist started on July 28, 2018 and ended its season on September 1, 2018.

 The Novelist is the first instalment in a trilogy, followed by its 2019 prequel Mood Indigo, and a movie sequel called Pornographer: Playback in 2021.
 There are also a few short movies released in the same year, leading up to the movie sequel.